-Safeguarding concern is reported directly to the Safeguarding Team via email or telephone call (this would normally be the on-duty team member).
+Safeguarding concern is reported directly to the Safeguarding Team via email to safeguarding@futuretalentlearning.com (this would normally be the on-duty team member).

-If sent by email, on-duty Safeguarding Team Member will categorise the email to their name, review the email and take steps to contact the reporter immediately if further information is needed.
+The on-duty Safeguarding Team Member will categorise the email to their name, review the email and take steps to contact the reporter immediately if further information is needed.